levigutt/mouse-chording/readme.md

 2. run `evtest` and make note of your usb mouse, something like `/dev/input/event3`
 3. install the X11 development library for your distribution
 4. install `gcc` or another C compiler
 5. compile with this command `gcc mouse-chording.c -o mouse-chording.exe -lX11`
 6. run `evtest --grab /dev/input/event3 | ./mouse-chording.exe`

 ## known issues

+To get a reliable Cut, `Left+Middle` is implemented as `Ctrl+C Ctrl+X`.
+This is because when doing `Ctrl+X` on text that cannot be cut, like the text on a website, the text will not be copied.

 To preserve the normal function of the mouse buttons - when pressed individually - the code has to issue click commands when a mouse button is